metamn/react/content/blog/react-is-functional-and-reactive/index.md

 Both paradigms solve the same problem — to build modular, interactive applications — in different ways.

-The old way implemented modularity through tight-coupling and interaction in a synchronous way.
-The new way implements modularity with loose-coupling and interaction in an asynchrounous way.
+The old way implemented modularity through tight-coupling and interaction synchronously.
+The new way implements modularity with loose-coupling and interaction asynchronously

 Modularity and interaction can be expressed with other terms like composition and coupling — to further clear up the picture.
 Composition is about how the components of the system can add up to form a whole, while coupling is about how they communicate with each other.